 Luckily, getting rid of Upgrade to Windows 10 message is quite easy.
 You just need to uninstall an update from your Windows 7 or Windows 8 to stop receiving the message.

-On a side note, those of you who are not interested to upgrade your existing Windows 7/8 installation to Windows 10 can test drive Windows 10 by installing it in dual boot with Windows 7/8 or by installing Windows 10 in a virtual machine.
+On a side note, those of you who are not interested in upgrading your existing Windows 7/8 installation to Windows 10 can test drive Windows 10 by installing it in dual boot with Windows 7/8 or by installing Windows 10 in a virtual machine.

 As you likely know by now, Windows 10 is a free upgrade to current Windows 7 and Windows 8/8.1 users who upgrade within the first year of Windows 10 RTM release.

 Get rid of Reserve Your Free Windows 10 Upgrade alert

 NOTE: This method applies to both Windows 7 as well as Windows 8.

 Step 1: Open the Run command box by simultaneously pressing Windows logo and R keys.
 The Run command can also be launched by typing Run in Start/taskbar search field and then pressing Enter key.

 Step 2: In the Run command box, type Appwiz.cpl, and then press Enter key to open Programs and Features window.

 Step 3: Once Programs and Features window is launched, click View installed updates link located in the left-pane.
 You should now see all the installed updates.